elec327/elec327.github.io/lab8/index.md

 learn more about devices which interface with the nervous system and to consider the design of an IPG.

-#### Deep Brain Stimulator module

-#### Questions
+#### Exercises
 <ol class="questions">
 <li>
-Read this [IEEE Spectrum article from 2006](Moore2006.pdf).
+Read this <a href="Moore2006.pdf">IEEE Spectrum article from 2006</a>.
 What are two stimulation therapies that are FDA approved for treating depression.
 What are two other therapies that are being tested for efficacy in depressed patients (as of 2006 - note that AFAIK, these tests are on-going).</li>
 <li>
-To treat seizures, Company A and Company B both have systems which control stimulation in "closed loop", i.e., in response to some detected signature.
+Read this IEEE To treat seizures, Company A and Company B both have systems which control stimulation in "closed loop", i.e., in response to some detected signature.
 Assume the Company A system is measuring variability in heartrate, and the Company B system is measuring the spectral power in a "local field potential" rhythm with a center frequency of ~30 Hz.
 Which system do you think